b3vet/nest-movies/README.md

-## Description
+## Berkeflix - A modern NestJS app

+---

 A simple REST API template basically.
 Perfect for starting a new project.
-It has a simple CRUD operation for a single entity.
-It is built with Fastify, Kysely, Vitest, Biome, SWC and Typescript.
+Has lots of cool features.

 ## Project setup

+---

 ```bash
 $ yarn
 ```

 ## Compile and run the project

+---

 ```bash
 # development mode